zthewriter/bench/TW Bootcamp/api_intro.md

 - Resource: Different types of information to access
 - Endpoint: End path to access a resource
 - HTTP Methods: The allowed interactions with the resource.
 GET, POST, PUT, DELETE
-- Authentication" Refers to proving correct identity
+- Authentication: Refers to proving correct identity
 - Authorization: Refers to allowing a certain action

 ### API Parameters